 During my break from life, I needed some comfort food.
-I was sitting, drinking coffee and staring at my computer last week when a childhood memory that I had not thought about floated into my mind…..
-Campbell’s Cream of Tomato Soup with grilled Velveeta cheese sandwiches.
-God, I use to love the two; creamy soup and gooey fake cheese sandwiches.
-I loved how the butter would brown the edges of the bread (white bread, too) and the gooey Velvetta would just ooze everywhere.
+I was sitting, drinking coffee and staring at my computer last week when a childhood memory floated into my mind.
+Campbell’s Cream of Tomato Soup with Velveeta cheese sandwiches.
+I use to love the two together; the creamy soup and gooey fake cheese sandwiches.

 Roasted Tomato Soup

-1 28 ounce cans of whole and peeled tomatoes – I prefer unsalted and organic
+36 ounces fresh tomatoes – I like cherry or Campari tomatoes on the vine OR 1 28 ounce can of whole and peeled tomatoes – I prefer unsalted and organic

 kosher salt, to taste

 Line an ovenproof baking dish or baking sheet with parchment paper.
 I prefer a deep frying pan and it will catch all the juices.

 If using canned tomatoes: Drain the tomatoes, reserving liquid.